| |

 Car Culture was published by Motorbooks

-America was awarded the Antique Automobile
+awarded the Antique Automobile

 Club of America's Thomas McKean Memorial Cup and the Society